 Because an administrative license suspension from a Georgia DUI arrest is a very complex subject that even many lawyers don’t understand, we strongly encourage you to contact our Suwanee DUI lawyers right away to discuss your Suwanee DUI case.
 There are simply too many variables that can impact your driving privileges to be discussed here without knowing the specific facts of your case and your prior criminal history.
 Remember, you only have 30 days to request a license suspension hearing through the Georgia Department of Driver Services.

 As a warning to drivers, the Governor’s Office of Highway Safety conducts various sober driving campaigns such as the Drive Sober or Get Pulled Over campaign.
 Georgia State Patrol, along with the Suwanee Police Department, also enforces annually the 100 Days of Summer H.E.A.T campaign.
-Operation Zero Tolerance will run from June 24 through the Fourth of July weekend until July 7.
 The Suwanee Police Department conducts concentrated patrols, especially during major outdoor concerts, events, and holidays.

-The Georgia Governor’s Office of Highway Safety (GOHS) is using Facebook and X (formerly Twitter) to get its message out to drive sober:
+The Georgia Governor’s Office of Highway Safety (GOHS) is using Facebook and X (formerly Twitter) to get its message out to never drink and drive:

 Call our experienced Suwanee DUI lawyers today: